DUEF – Degree program in French

 This session includes a presentation of the scheme and an evaluation of each student.

-• For Lille students on the Pont-de-Bois campus (except in applied foreign languages – LEA): Monday, october 2, 2023 at 2pm in the room A1.601 (Learning Lab)
+• For Lille students on the Pont-de-Bois campus (except in applied foreign languages – LEA): Monday, september 30, 2024

 Contact: for any additional information, contact Martine Eisenbeis: martine.eisenbeisuniv-lillefr